jatinmadan-spektra/ai-developer/Labs/lab-03.md

     ![](./media/new/g3.png)

-1. You will receive your free **geocoding API key** in another mail, save it in Notepad for further use.
+1. You will receive your free **geocoding API key** in another email; save it in Notepad for further use.

     ![](./media/new/g4.png)